Installation and Upgrade Clean Install Windows 11

 It is required to have an Internet connection if you want to set up a Microsoft account, or work or school account.

-If you have an Internet connection, you will be able to set up a local account (if wanted) when you get to step 21.
+Whether you have an Internet connection or not, you will still be able to set up a local account (if wanted) when you get to step 21.

-If installing a Windows 11 Pro or Education edition and you currently do not have an Internet connection available, click/tap on I don't have Internet, and go to step 21D to set up a local account. (see bottom screenshot)
+If installing a Windows 11 Pro or Education edition and you currently do not have an Internet connection available, click/tap on I don't have Internet, and go to step 21D to set up a local account.
+I don't have Internet is not available by default for the Home edition unless you use either command below first. (see bottom screenshot)

 If you don't have an Internet connection and none of the above worked for you, then press the Shift + F10 keys to open a command prompt.
 Copy and paste the OOBE\BYPASSNRO command into the command prompt, and press Enter.
 This will restart the computer, and take you back to step 13.
 You should then be able to click/tap on I don't have internet when you get back to this step, and go to step 21D to set up a local account. (see bottom screenshot)